pliniker/pliniker.github.io/_drafts/2016-12-05-dispatchers.md

 ## Conclusions

+TODO not necessarily true, wait for further test results

+Tail call dispatch comes with function-call instruction overhead that varies by architecture.
-TCO dispatch comes with function-call overhead and the inability of LLVM to holistically optimize all interpreter instruction methods, often largely negating any benefit of threaded dispatch.
-In addition, Rust and LLVM do not TC-optimize for 32bit x86 or debug builds, making this currently a non-option.
+It is also possibly hindered by the inability of LLVM to holistically optimize all interpreter instruction functions.
+These combine to negate some of the benefits of threaded dispatch under specific circumstances.
+In addition, Rust and LLVM do not TC-optimize for 32bit x86 or debug builds, making this a non-option as long as Rust does not explicitly support TCO.

-In my opinion it should be possible to encapsulate threaded dispatch in macros that could be imported from a crate.
+In my opinion it should be possible to encapsulate threaded dispatch with inline assembly in macros that could be imported from a crate.
 Because inline assembly is required, this cannot currently be done in stable Rust.
+Compiler support should not be required.

-On Haswell and newer Intel architectures, dispatch method is no longer a significant performance differentiator.
+On Haswell and newer Intel architectures, dispatch method is, under most circumstances, no longer a significant performance differentiator.
 On low-power architectures - ARM, Intel and AMD - it continues to make a difference.

-## References
+## Further Reading

 * [Computed goto for efficient dispatch tables][1] - Eli Bendersky, 2012
 * [How can I approach the performance of C interpreter that uses computed gotos?][2] - Discussion on Rust Users forum, 2016
 * [Gotos in restricted functions][3] - Discussion on Rust Internals forum, 2016
-* [Pretty State Machine Patterns in Rust][4] - Andrew Hobden, 2016
 * [The Structure and Performance of Efficient Interpreters][5] - Ertl and Gregg, 2003
 * [Branch Prediction and the Performance of Interpreters][6]- Rohou, Swamy and Seznec, 2015
 * [LuaJIT 2 beta 3 is out: Support both x32 & x64][7] - Mike Pall, Discussion on Reddit, 2010